yanchaoluo/STAT545-hw-Luo-Yanchao/hw2/hm2_Luo_yanchao.md

     ## 11      Rwanda    Africa  1992  23.599  7290203  737.0686
     ## 12      Rwanda    Africa  2002  43.413  7852401  785.6538

 The given code is wrong, we cannot get all the data for "Rwanda", "Afghanistan".
-We set country == c("Rwanda", "Afghanistan"), so `country` firstly equal to "Rwanda", then if the system find the "Rwanda", then the variable `country` will automatically equal to "Afghanistan"; if the system find the "Afghanistan", then the variable `country` will automatically equal to "Rwanda", and the system will repeat this steps again and again.
+We set country == c("Rwanda", "Afghanistan"), so `country` firstly equal to "Rwanda", if the system find the "Rwanda", then the variable `country` will automatically equal to "Afghanistan"; if the system find the "Afghanistan", then the variable `country` will automatically equal to "Rwanda", and the system will repeat this steps again and again.
 Therefore if we use `country`==c("Rwanda", "Afghanistan"), we will lost half of the data.
 The right way should use `%in%` in stead of `==`.

 ``` r
 filter(gapminder, country %in% c("Rwanda", "Afghanistan"))